 Hanks Pizza was a great find if I do say so myself.
 A rock bar with red neon lighting serving up great pizzas and even better tunes.
 I just kept it simple with a pepperoni pizza and some chilli oil which was right up my street.
 The names of the pizzas were a little cheesy (please pardon the pun) with such classics as Axl, Dylan and Keith.
 I can forgive this though as the tunes were brilliant with a mid-2000’s pop punk vibe.

 This roadside hole in the wall serves up some amazing baos by giving them the burger treatment.
 Filled with fried chicken or pork belly, these were so good (even better with a few beers) we went back more than once!
 The prices are reasonable and I’ve read that since I visited the whole place has been renovated with a 60’s cinema vibe going on.
 Definitely worth visiting.

-If you’re heading to Seminyak anytime soon, hopefully this post will have helped you think of a few extra places to put on your list.
+If you’re heading to Bali anytime soon, hopefully this guide will have helped you plan a little better knowing the best places to eat in Seminyak.
 Let me know if you do go on to visit any of these in the comments below as I’d love to know your thoughts too.